Traditions

 Each fall, the Head of School surprises students with the announcement that Mountain Day will occur the following day.
 Students and faculty climb a challenging trail up nearby Talcott Mountain to the top, for a view that stretches hundreds of miles.

-A dorm that typically houses 9th and 10th graders.
+Our dorm that houses 9th and 10th graders.

 Pronounced “soe-sh,” it is an area in the Centennial Center to hang out with friends and have fun.